tmont/sahara/README.md

-The default lifetime is the `TransientLifetime`, which means that every time you call `resolve()` Sahara will pretend like it's never seen this type before and run the object building sequence every time.
+The default lifetime is the `TransientLifetime`, which means that every time you call `resolve()` Sahara will pretend like it's never seen this type before and run the object building sequence each time.

 The `MemoryLifetime` will store the object instance in memory, and reuse that instance every time the container